anishvedant/Round-robin-scheduler/README.md

 # Round-robin-scheduler

-This Python project simulates a thread scheduler using Round Robin scheduling with priority.
+Round Robin Scheduler simulates a thread scheduler using Round Robin scheduling with priority.
 It provides insights into thread scheduling information and performance metrics.

 ## Key Features
 - Thread Scheduling: Implements Round Robin scheduling with priority to manage thread execution.